marcopizzichemi/tofRecoSimulation/README.md

 To count how many fast, less fast and slow coincidences are produced, do

 ```
-./path/to/bin/fastPercentage --folder ./ --input output.root --output test.root
+./path/to/bin/fastPercentage --folder ./ --input output.root --output results.txt
 ```
 This will work on GATE Hits, so only real coincidences are taken into account.
+Results are written on terminal and in results.txt file.

 ### Only visualization